gokul0420/Budget-Tracking/README.md

 # Budget Tracking Application

-Welcome to the Budget Tracking Application!
+Welcome to the Budget Tracking Application!!
 This React-based web application allows you to efficiently manage budget allocations for different departments or categories.
 It comes with several features and validations to ensure precise budget management.

 ![Screenshot](screenshot/currency_change.png)